 - Weak, but Skilled: Though Ain definitely isn't weak, her strength pales in comparison to other fighters shown in the series.
 She makes up for it with her speed and clever tactics.
 As shown in a flashback in the Z's Ambition arc, at the end of a five-hour long fight against Shuzo which she was about to lose, Ain regained the upper hand by hardening the ground with her powers, trapping Shuzo in it.

 - You Gotta Have Blue Hair: Ain.
-Hard to tell with Bins though.
+Bins' hair are magenta-colored.

 OVA and TV Special Characters

 The antagonist for the Defeat the Pirate Ganzack!

 OVA.
 Ganzack had taken over a resident island on East Blue and force the inhabitants to build him a ship and a new weapon with intent to take over East Blue and the Grand Line.
 Luffy, Zoro and Nami however wind up shipwrecked on said islands and eventually leads into a confrontation with the rookie crew.

 Also from the OVA.
 A little girl whose a resident on the island Ganzack has taken over.
 She tries to make a rather futile attempt at protecting the island with nothing more than a small suit of armor and a naginata.
 But its obvious she doesn't have the strength to do much good.
 However when the Straw Hats arrive at the island, she sees her chance to liberate the island by coaxing them into fighting Ganzack.

 The antagonist of the first special who was after a treasure that allowed the holder any wish.
 However just as he was within reach of it, his crew mutinied and killed him.
 His spirit, for some reason, was turned into a bat and he watched over his remains in the mountain.
 Waiting for the day someone would defeat the guardians he angered in pursuit of the treasure so he could get his body back.